 - A minimum stipend of approximately $23,000 during the first two academic years.

 - Full tuition remission

 - Graduate Assistant Health and Dental Insurance (a waiver of up to 95% of health insurance cost)

 - Professional development funds for travel support to present at national and international conferences

-- Five years of guaranteed funding in the form of a half-time (20 hours per week) teaching assistantship
+- Five years of guaranteed funding in the form of a 20 hours per week teaching assistantship